 Worldwide IT spending is anticipated to grow 8% in 2024, not just due to artificial intelligence investment, but also investments in software and IT services, according to Gartner.
 In a recent CIO survey, 80% of CIOs will increase spending on cyber/information security in 2024, in many cases due to concerns around AI.
 In addition, Gartner predicts further investment in customizable cloud platforms, sustainable technologies, autonomous supply chain technologies (e.g. “custobots”) and intelligent applications for end users.

-Top Business Challenges
+Top Business Challenges for the Technology Industry

-As reported in our 2021 survey, developing new products has been a struggle, and we see this continuing to be an issue in 2022.
-How technology companies have endured has had much to do with their stage of lifecycle and their industry vertical.
+“How technology companies have endured has had much to do with their stage of lifecycle and their industry vertical.
 Young tech companies that were not surviving on revenue but fueling growth from capital have kept themselves to task with platform development.
 More mature firms either survived or thrived by aligning themselves with the altered economy.

 Sales & Profitability Strategies